 She developed the oPOSSUM system for predicting transcriptional regulators from gene expression data, the HSCI Stem Cell Discovery Engine to facilitate molecular comparisons of stem cell experiments, and is the Director of the HSCI Stem Cell Commons - an initiative to promote open exchange of stem cell data and analysis tools through a central stem cell data repository and analytical system.
 You can find her on Twitter.
 Shannan has a PhD in Genetics from the University of British Columbia.

-John Hutchinson is a Research Scientist in the Department of Biostatistics at the Harvard Chan School of Public Health and the Associate Director of the Core.
+John Hutchinson is a Senior Research Scientist in the Department of Biostatistics at the Harvard Chan School of Public Health and helps lead the core as it’s Associate Director.
 He has a background in academia, and transitioned from the wet lab to computational approaches during his postdoctoral training.
-He has pursued research in fields ranging from breast cancer biology to the role of epigenetics in allele-specific transcription.
-He enjoys adapting standard technologies and public data to novel uses.
+He has pursued research ranging from studying the role of the Akt serine threonine kinase in breast cancer biology, characterizing the nuclear enriched lncRNAs NEAT1 and MALAT1, helping show evidence of widespread allele specific expression of autosomal genes and developing novel bioinformatic methods to study the effect of DNA variation on methylation.
+He enjoys adapting standard technologies and public data to novel uses and designing data visualizations to better illustrate experimental results.

-His work at the Whitehead Institute, Massachusetts General Hospital and Brigham and Women’s Hospital familiarized him with many members of the research community in Boston.
-His background as both a molecular biologist and bioinformatician serve him well in translating basic biological questions into practical bioinformatic approaches.
+His varied background has familiarized him with many members of the research community in Boston and his deep background as both a molecular biologist and bioinformatician give him unique insight into translating biological questions into practical bioinformatic approaches.
+He is on Twitter.
+John has a Ph.D. in Biology from McMaster University.

-Meeta Mistry is a Research Associate in the Department of Biostatistics at the Harvard Chan School of Public Health.
+Meeta Mistry is a Research Scientist in the Department of Biostatistics at the Harvard Chan School of Public Health and a Senior Bioinformatics Trainer and Analyst at the Core.
 Her training began in Biochemistry, however postgraduate interests in computational approaches fostered the transition to Bioinformatics.
 During her graduate career she has pursued various areas of research including the identification of bacterial drug targets, implementing metrics for functional similarity, and cancer proteomics.
 Her expertise includes complex statistical analysis of large-scale datasets pertaining to postmortem human brain, meta-analysis and genomics of neuropsychiatry.
 She also has a passion for teaching bioinformatics with experience at the highschool, graduate and postgraduate level.
 Her current role involves both bioinformatics consulting and training efforts.
-Meeta has a PhD in Bioinformatics from the University of British Columbia.
+Meeta has a PhD in Bioinformatics from the University of British Columbia. s

 Peter Kraft is a Professor of Epidemiology and Biostatistics at the Harvard T.H.
 Chan School of Public Health.
 Dr. Kraft’s research focuses on statistical issues in the design and analysis of genetic association studies, with an emphasis on applications in cancer epidemiology.
 He has published over 300 articles and was recognized by Thompson Reuters as a highly cited researcher in 2014.
 Dr. Kraft has also developed and taught courses on introductory genetic epidemiology and “big data” for epidemiologists.
 Dr. Kraft is the Director of the Harvard Chan Program in Genetic Epidemiology and Statistical Genetics, and Faculty Director of the Harvard Chan Bioinformatics Core (HBC).